How fast is space travel?

-This really depends on what you mean by space.
-If you just want to get into orbit around the Earth, you should reach speeds of at least 4.9 miles per second or around 17,600 miles per hour.
-The closest star to Earth is Proxima Centauri.
-It's about 4.25 light-years away, or about 25 trillion miles (40 trillion km).
+When it comes to space travel, the speed you can reach really depends on what you mean by space.
+If you're just looking to get into orbit around the Earth, you'll need to reach speeds of at least 4.9 miles per second or around 17,600 miles per hour.
+The closest star to Earth is Proxima Centauri, which is about 4.25 light-years away, or about 25 trillion miles (40 trillion km).
+The fastest spacecraft in history, the Parker Solar Probe, is currently in space and will reach a maximum speed of 450,000 miles per hour.

-Scientists are investigating many other ways to go fast, including distortion travel, the faster-thread-thread-light trip popularized by Star Trek.
-The crew of an interstellar ship would face several major dangers, including the psychological effects of prolonged isolation, the physiological effects of extreme acceleration (if it exceeded the acceleration of 1 g), the effects of exposure to ionizing radiation from space and possibly from the ship's engines, and the physiological effects of weightlessness on muscles, joints, bones, the immune system and eyes.
-In this scheme, a 30-kilometer secondary sail is deployed at the rear of the spacecraft, while the large main sail is separated from the ship to continue moving forward on its own.
-The spacecraft itself, as proposed, used a 12,000,000 ton ball of frozen deuterium to power between 12 and 24 thermonuclear impulse propulsion units.
+The possibility of making such a trip only to spend the rest of your life inside a sealed habitat and venture out in a space suit eliminates many potential targets from consideration.
+Scientists are exploring other ways to go fast, including warp travel popularized by Star Trek.
+The crew of an interstellar ship would face several major dangers, including psychological effects from prolonged isolation, physiological effects from extreme acceleration (if it exceeds 1 g), exposure to ionizing radiation from space and possibly from the ship's engines, and physiological effects from weightlessness on muscles, joints, bones, immune system and eyes.
+In this scheme, a 30-kilometer secondary sail is deployed at the rear of the spacecraft while the large main sail continues moving forward on its own.
+The spacecraft itself uses a 12 million ton ball of frozen deuterium to power between 12 and 24 thermonuclear impulse propulsion units.
+At several hundred million kilometers per hour, every speck in space becomes like a high-powered bullet that hits the hull of a ship.
+Of course, micrometeoroids aren't the only obstacle to future space missions where higher human travel speeds may come into play.

 Jeannie Eschenbrenner